oreotikii/bambuddy/README.md

 2. For Gmail, use an App Password (not your regular password)
 3. Choose security mode: STARTTLS (port 587), SSL (port 465), or None (port 25)
 4. Enable/disable authentication as needed

+**Discord:**
+1. In your Discord server, go to channel settings > Integrations > Webhooks
+2. Click "New Webhook" and customize the name/avatar if desired
+3. Copy the webhook URL
+4. Paste the webhook URL in Bambusy

+**Webhook (Generic):**
+1. Enter any URL that accepts POST requests
+2. Optionally add custom headers (e.g., Authorization tokens)
+3. Bambusy sends JSON payloads with event details
+4. Useful for integrating with custom systems, Home Assistant, IFTTT, etc.

 ## Tech Stack